 The insurance can be set up within the hour and with some insurances you can have instant cover or be covered from at least the next day.

 Vehicle Insurance Cover

 There are generally three main levels of cover:

 Third Party Fire and Theft (half-coverage, also known as Teilkasko in German) which includes the min. required Third Party cover just mentioned before PLUS damage to your own vehicle due to Fire, Theft (and attempted Theft) Glass breakage, Storm, Lightning and Hailstone damage and hitting wild animals (some even cover any animals).

-Fully Comprehensive (full-coverage incl. collision, known as Vollkasko in German) which includes the Third Party Fire and Theft cover just mentioned before PLUS damage to your own vehicle due to vandalism or accidental collision damage or being victim of “hit and run” when the guilty party can not be found.
+Fully Comprehensive (full-coverage incl. collision, known as Vollkasko in German) which includes the Third Party Fire and Theft cover just mentioned before PLUS damage to your own vehicle due to vandalism or accidental collision damage or being victim of “hit and run” when the guilty party can’t be found.
 This cover is normally required when a vehicle is financed or leased in case of a total loss (total write-off).

 Partial Claims (Fire, Theft, Glass Breakage, Hailstone, Lightning, Storm Damage and collision with Animals) tend to have either a €150,- or €300,- excess and Fully Comp claims tend to have either €300,- or €500,- although this can be increased to €1000,- or €2000,- to reduce the premium, if requested.

 Yes, although this is not required in many countries of Europe anymore, the German insurances do still issue them.
 They are sent out or emailed through at the same time as the policy documents, so don’t worry you dont have these immediately, your vehicle is still insured to be driven throughout Europe incl.
 UK, even without this international green card (IVK) in your car.